How to Make Wine in 7 Easy Steps will soon have you Making Homemade Country Wine!

 HOW TO MAKE WINE - Step 6

-Decant the wine into smaller bottles that hold 2 litres in each.
+Decant the wine into smaller bottles that hold 2 liters in each.
 Make sure that the bottles are stopped with special fermentation corks that have a hole in the middle to allow a second fermentation process to take place.

 HOW TO MAKE WINE - Step 7